 Canvas Apps has a confirm dialog now!

-Canvas Apps are still receiving new features, and this one is a really good one.
+Canvas Apps are still receiving new features, and this one is potentially a really good one.
 Prior to this, it was impossible to have a pop-up confirmation that was accessible, unless you used a PCF component.

 Well, now we have this nice Fluent UI dialog: